You are viewing a free preview of this lesson.

 Subscribe to unlock all 10 lessons in this course and every other course on LearningBro.

-Inheritance is the mechanism by which one class (the subclass or child class) can inherit the attributes and methods of another class (the superclass or parent class).
-The subclass can then extend or modify the inherited behaviour.
+Inheritance is the mechanism by which one class (the subclass, child or derived class) acquires the attributes and methods of another (the superclass, parent or base class).
+The subclass may then add new members and override inherited ones.
+Inheritance models an "is-a" relationship — the subclass is a more specific kind of the superclass:

 | Term | Definition |